 When Ohio Outlawed Seduction

 "Hot for Teacher" may have been a major hit for Van Halen back in 1984, but the very idea of a personal relationship between teacher and student—regardless of age—was nothing to sing about for Ohio lawmakers back in the 19th century.
-In fact, it was exactly 129 years ago, on April 22, 1886, that the Buckeye State passed a law that made it illegal for any man over the age of 21 to put the moves on a woman he was instructing.
-Those who dared would face the possibility of spending up to a decade in the clink.
+On April 22, 1886, the Buckeye State passed a law that made it illegal for any man over the age of 21 to put the moves on a woman he was instructing.
+Those who dared try would face the possibility of spending up to a decade in the clink.

 To be clear, while the statute quite rightly made it illegal for an adult male teacher to engage in an inappropriate relationship with one of his young students, the wide latitude of the law went far beyond that, stating: